trimble-oss/instinct-backbone-integration-sample/sample-app/README.md

 ## Getting Started

-You will not be able to build this project until you set up access to the Trimble Artifactory Repo.
+You will not be able to build and run this project until you have Trimble hardware setup with Instinct pre-installed on the devices.

 Please follow the [Backbone Setup Guide](../BackboneGettingStarted.md).